Overview

 After the run, the agent produces a structured summary of everything it did, including metrics on rows affected, issues found, and issues fixed; see the next section where this Job Log is described in more detail.
 The cleaned data is persisted as clean_* tables in the database (e.g., clean_customers, clean_shipments).

-Reading the Job Log
+Reading the Task Log

 Header